nhn/tui.chart/README.md

 ### JavaScript
 #### Load
 The TOAST UI Chart can be used by creating an instance with the constructor function.
-To get the constructor function, import the module using one of the following three ways depending on your environment.
+To access the constructor function, import the module using one of the three following methods depending on your environment.

 ```javascript
 var chart = tui.chart; /* namespace */